Welcome to the City of Alachua Office of Code Enforcement.

 Citizens who wish to file a complaint may complete the Citizen Complaint Form.
 The owner and/or party in control of the property will be notified of any violation and given an opportunity to meet code requirements without fine or penalty except in emergency situations, irreparable conditions or repeat violations.
 See Code Violation Process for further detail.

-In accordance with Section 12-20 of the City of Alachua Code of Ordinances, a Code Enforcement Special Magistrate system was established on December 18, 2006 which replaced the former Code Enforcement Board.
+In accordance with Section 12-20 of the City of Alachua Code of Ordinances, a Code Enforcement Special Magistrate system was established on December 18, 2006 to replace the former Code Enforcement Board.

 Permits & Forms